Fall 2025 Groups and workshops

 Men’s Group

 This group is for students who would like to develop insights about their interpersonal patterns and create connections leading to more fulfilling relationships.
 Topics around masculinity and gender roles will be included.
-Thursdays based on students’ availabilities.
+Start date is determined upon students’ availability.

 Facilitator: Devin Hussong, Psy.D.